guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

         - variant.success: a function that's called alongside test that determines if the user has finished the test. it receives a callback as a parameter that you must call when the test is completed.

+When choosing your audience offset, it is good to avoid overlapping tests.
+You can check [here](https://frontend.gutools.co.uk/analytics/abtests) to see what tests are currently running, and what their offset is.

 You will also need to mark the module as a dependency of the AB testing module.

 Do that here, `./common/app/assets/javascripts/modules/experiments/ab.js`